tuanpham-dev/youtube-loop-react/README.md

 - ✅ Play next video when current video is ended
 - ✅ Play first video when last video is ended
 - ✅ Save the list to local storage for future sessions
-- ❌ Sort video in the list
+- ❌ Sort videos in the list
 - ❌ Configure volume for each video
 - ❌ Configure start and end range for each video